azat-co/practicalnode/chapter4/chapter4.md

     p= text
 ```

-This is the awesomeness which we get thanks to Twitter Bootstrap and h1 and p elements.
-You can clearly see that even despite defining only h1 and p, the webpage `/articles/node-fundamentals` has a page title menu and the footer.
-That's due to the inheritance, extends and `layout.pug`.
+This is the awesomeness which we receive for free thanks to Twitter Bootstrap and `h1` and `p` elements.
+You can clearly see that even despite defining only `h1` and `p`, the webpage `/articles/node-fundamentals` has a page title menu and the footer.
+That's due to the inheritance, extends, and `layout.pug`.

 ![alt](media/image5.png)

 ***Figure 4-5.** The article page*

-Did you notice that log in link?
-Let's implement the log in page next.
+Did you notice that "Log in" link?
+Let's implement the login page next.

 ## login.pug

-Similarly to `article.pug`, the login page uses `login.pug` which contains... not much! *Only* a form and a button with some minimal Twitter Bootstrap classes/markup.
-So likewise to `article.pug`, we extend layout and overwrite two blocks.
-One for the actice menu value and the other for the content, that is the main part of the page.
+Similarly to `article.pug`, the login page uses `login.pug`, which contains... not much! *Only* a form and a button with some minimal Twitter Bootstrap classes/markup.

+So as with `article.pug`, we extend layout and overwrite two blocks—one for the active menu value and the other for the content, which is the main part of the page.
 This main part has guess what?
 A LOGIN FORM!
+This is file `login.pug`:

 ```pug
 extends layout